-- To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.

 Accounting Transfer Pathway

 The Accounting Transfer Pathway Associate of Science (AS) degree program offers students a powerful option: the opportunity to complete an Associate of Science degree with course credits that directly transfer to designated Accounting bachelor's degree programs at Minnesota State universities.
 The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
 All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor's degree programs in a related field.